IshanBaliyan/TravelApp/README.md

 # TravelApp
-Login-based travel app for bookmarking favourite map locations.
+Login-based travel app for bookmarking and reviewing your favourite map locations.